 What is a Burrito by definition?

 There are common ingredients in burritos.
 Wraps typically focus more on vegetables.
 Generally speaking, a burrito is considered to be a standard Mexican dish.
-A burrito is not generally served with different flavored tortillas.
+A burrito is not normally served with different flavored tortillas.
 Instead, you receive a wrap with options like spinach, wheat, sundried tomato, etc.